 In this case, $C = E$ and $\boundary$ is the identity.
 There is a one-to-one correspondence between horizontal lifts $h$ and unital quasi-actions $\Delta$ on $E$ given by

 Given a horizontal lift, the resulting representation up to homotopy has side and core quasi-actions both equal to $\Delta$, with $\Omega$ being the ``curvature'' of $\Delta$, given by

-For the purposes of representation theory, we argue that this example plays the role of the ``trivial'' representation of $G$ on $E$, since it contains no additional information beyond the Lie groupoid $G \arrows M$ and the vector bundle $E \to M$. \end{ex}
+For the purposes of representation theory, we argue that the $\VB$-groupoid $t^*E \oplus s^*E$ plays the role of the ``trivial'' representation of $G$ on $E$, since it contains no additional information beyond the Lie groupoid $G \arrows M$ and the vector bundle $E \to M$. \end{ex}